Samizo Station

-Samizo Station (三溝駅, Samizo-eki) is a railway station in the city of Matsumoto, Nagano, Japan, operated by the private railway operating company Alpico Kōtsū.
+Samizo Station (三溝駅, Samizo-eki) is a railway station in the city of Matsumoto, Nagano, Japan.
+It is operated by the private railway operating company Alpico Kōtsū.

 Lines

 Samizo Station is a station on the Kamikōchi Line and is 7.6 kilometers from the terminus of the line at Matsumoto Station.

 Station layout

 The station has one ground-level side platform serving a single bi-directional track.
 The station does not have a station building, but only a waiting room on the platform.
 The station is unattended.

 Adjacent stations

 History

 The station opened on 10 May 1922.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 178 passengers daily (boarding passengers only).